"Everything that irritates us about others can lead

 There are many kinds of conflict in the world: Society, community, family and workplace conflict.
-We focus on workplace conflict in our coaching, teaching and learning, but each one of these types of conflicts has been shown to affect one another.
-Conflict at home effects an individual at the workplace and can lead to conflict in the workplace, just as conflict in the workplace affects individuals in the workplace and leads to conflict at home.
+We focus on workplace conflict in our coaching, teaching and learning, but each one of these types of conflict has been shown to affect one another.
+Conflict at home impacts an individual at the workplace and can lead to conflict in the workplace, just as conflict in the workplace impacts individuals in the workplace and leads to conflict at home.

 As we focus on workplace conflict, we work with clients to understand the impact of every type of conflict on any given situation and any given individual.

 Workplace conflict has a significant impact on an individual’s life, leading to many things negative in ones physical as well as mental health.
 This effect, along with the direct impact on the workplace, cost organizations billions of dollars a year.
 This is not only a one or two country centric problem, but a global one as well.
 As organizations look to find ways of saving money, being more cost effective, more successful, and influence the bottom line, the area that has been given little attention is workplace conflict and the considerable cost an organization encounters from this.

 Take a minute to think how much time you have spent over the last day, maybe the last week or so, in conflict.
 This can be engaged in a conflict situation yourself, listening to someone that was engaged in a conflict, or if you are a manager, how much time you spent managing or handling a conflict.
 We also have to understand there are many forms of conflict that we see every day at work, and they affect others that are not even part of the conflict.
 At a very minimum, how many times have you or have you seen another person just say they have had it for the day, they go on about their day not being productive, or just leave early.

 If you have never thought about the cost of conflict, here are a few numbers that may interest you:

 United States $359 billion (Pace, 2008; Inc. 2017)